VictorPLopes/Windows-Configuration/README.md

 # Windows-Configuration
-Scripts and files useful for setting-up a fresh install of Windows
+Scripts and files useful for setting-up a fresh install of Windows.
+Currently very unorganized and empty.